BrentTanKian/BrentTanKian/README.md

 ## Hi there 👋

 I made an interactive fiction game demo using Twine (SugarCube).
 If you enjoy reading and the kind of game where your choices matter, feel free to check it out!
-The game is about a boy and his toy rabbit friend navigating life's challenges together :)
+The game is about an orphan and his toy rabbit friend navigating life's challenges together :)

 ### 🎮 Play the Demo
 [**Play 'A Brown Rabbit's Story' on itch.io**](https://tenacioustibbar.itch.io/a-brown-rabbits-story)<!--